santorsola-teaching/nf-core-gitpod-run/docs/index.md

 ---
 enableToc: false
-title: "nf-core/sarek tutorial"
+title: "nf-core/rnaseq tutorial"
 ---

 ## Welcome

-These pages are a tutorial workshop for the [Nextflow](https://www.nextflow.io) pipeline [nf-core/sarek](https://nf-co.re/sarek).
+These pages are a tutorial workshop for the [Nextflow](https://www.nextflow.io) pipeline [nf-core/rnaseq](https://nf-co.re/rnaseq).

-In this workshop, we will recap the application of next generation sequencing to identify genetic variations in a genome.
-You will learn how to use the pipeline sarek to carry out this data-intensive workflow efficiently.
-We will cover topics such as experimental design, configuration of the pipeline and code execution.
+In this workshop, we will recap ---- TO DO -------

 Please note that this is not an introductory workshop, and we will assume some basic familiarity with Nextflow.

 By the end of this workshop, you will be able to:

-- understand the key concepts behind variant calling, as adopted in this pipeline
+- understand the key concepts behind RNAseq differential expression analysis, as adopted in this pipeline
-- analyse simple NGS datasets with the sarek workflow
+- analyse simple NGS datasets with the nf-core/rnaseq workflow
-- customise some of its features for your own variant calling analyses
+- customise some of its features for your own analyses
-- integrate different sources of information to identify candidate variants
+- integrate different sources of information to interpret the results
-- make a hypothesis about variant interpretation using the output of sarek

 Let's get started!